IsoNet-cryoET/IsoNet2/src/renderer/src/components/PageDocs/intro.md

 ## Installing IsoNet2

 ### GUI Installation
-Download the *IsoNet2* release from the release tab on the right column of our [Github](https://github.com/procyontao/IsoNet2) repository.
+Download the *IsoNet2* release from the release tab on the right column of our [Github](https://github.com/IsoNet-cryoET/IsoNet2) repository.
 This release contains the source code and the binary file for the GUI.
 Extract the compressed files into your desired installation folder.

 ### non-GUI Installation
-Alternatively, if you only plan to use our command-line interface (CLI), you can clone this repository by running `git clone https://github.com/procyontao/IsoNet2.git` in your desired installation folder.
+Alternatively, if you only plan to use our command-line interface (CLI), you can clone this repository by running `git clone https://github.com/IsoNet-cryoET/IsoNet2.git` in your desired installation folder.
 This will not contain the compiled GUI file.

 Once you have installed IsoNet2, navigate to your installation folder and run `cd IsoNet2` and `bash install.sh`.
-This uses the included `isonet2_environment.yml` file to create a new Conda environment and runs `source isonet2.bashrc` to tell your shell the location of `isonet.py`.
-You may append this command to your `.bashrc` file so you don't have to re-source it every time you wish to use IsoNet.
+This uses the included `isonet2_environment.yml` file to create a new Conda environment and runs `source <your_installation_directory>/IsoNet2/isonet2.bashrc` to tell your shell the location of `isonet.py`.
+You may want to append this command to your `.bashrc` file so you don't have to re-source it every time you wish to use IsoNet.

 Installation should take 5-10 minutes.
 Upon successful installation, activate your environment by running `conda activate isonet2_environment`.
 Running the command `isonet.py --help` should display the following help message.
 ```